-Practice discussion is a one-on-one meeting in which we discuss whatever is on your mind, in your heart, up in your life, from a Buddhist practice perspective of ending suffering, compassion, the truth that all things change, and awareness of your point of view.
+Practice discussion is a one-on-one meeting in which we discuss whatever is on your mind, in your heart, up in your life, from the Buddhist perspective of ending suffering – yours and others, compassion, the truth that all things change, and awareness of your point of view.
 Practice discussion also involves any aspect of Buddhism and practice that you would like to explore in a more personal way, as well as formal one-on-one study.

 Workshops and Classes